3DCP-TUe/3DCP.data/README.md

 ## Introduction

 This repository contains the templates, libraries, and structure information for _3DCP.data - A database framework for 3D concrete printing_.
 The aim of this project is to collect experimental data 3D concrete printing processes in a structured way and distribute this data to the community.
 This repository includes the component libraries of the equipment and materials at TU/e and the templates for data records and software packages.
+The corresponding paper describing the database framework is published in _Results in Engineering_ and explains the concept behind the framework while providing example use cases.
+The paper can be found [here](https://doi.org/10.1016/j.rineng.2025.108669).

 An overview of all available data records that follow this framework can be found [here](docs/available_data_records.md).